Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 Originally used to protect firearms and military field equipment (where robustness is paramount and prettiness counts not at all), the process is being refined by companies like CeramTec to produce an increasing rainbow of colors combined with damage resistance not available from other painted coatings.

-Although available in Europe, TFC has not yet been widely adopted by European faucet manufacturers, including the companies that manufacture faucets for Aquabrass.
+Although available in Europe and parts of Asia, TFC has not yet been widely adopted by foreign faucet manufacturers.

 Faucet Warranties